 “That right to vote gives each person a say in how they will be governed, who will guide school districts and counties, a say in passing measures for parks, hospitals, roads, water lines, roads, libraries, and more.
 Voting also impacts how we and our families live.”

-Now that you’ve learned when Native Americans got the right to vote, find out more about the Native American genocide that has led to a legacy of oppression against Indigenous tribes.
-Next, read why the governor of modern-day California issued a formal apology to Native Americans.
+Now that you’ve learned when Native Americans got the right to vote, read about the Native American genocide.
+Then, find out why the governor of modern-day California has formally apologized to Native Americans.